brettz9/intl-dom/README.md

 # intl-dom

-This library allows applications to discover locale files (even untrusted ones) and safely utilize the strings while inserting DOM elements amidst them, returning a document fragment.
+This library allows applications to discover locale files and safely utilize the strings while inserting DOM elements amidst them, returning a document fragment.

-This allows locales to specify the sequence of elements through placeholders without locales needing to contain the technically-oriented and potentially unsafe HTML.
-Projects need not shoe-horn their localizations into always appending HTML after localized strings of text; projects can instead allow HTML to be interspersed within the text as suitable for that language (e.g., for localized links or buttons).
+One may thus allow locales to specify the sequence of elements through placeholders without their needing to contain the technically-oriented and potentially unsafe HTML.
+And projects need not confine their internationalized apps into always having HTML appended after localized strings of text; the calling code can instead allow HTML to be interspersed within the localized text as suitable for that language (e.g., for localized links or buttons).

-A number of other facilities are available: for pluralization; number, date-time and relative time formatting; and list sorting.
+A number of other facilities are available in `intl-dom`: pluralization;
+number, date-time and relative time formatting; and list sorting.

 ## Project rationale by example